grey-lock/TrackBeer/README.md

 # TrackBeer

 TrackBeer is a Sinatra web application built in Ruby that allows you to keep track of your favorite beers.

 Users can signup with a unique username, email, and password to create an account.

-Once a user has signed up, they can login to their account where they can Create, Read, Update, and Delete information about their specific beer.
+Once a user has signed up, users can login to their account in order to Create, Read, Update, and Delete information about their specific beer using RESTful routes.

 Users can add/edit beer information such as Name, A.B.V, Style, Color, Rating, and add comments/notes about the beer.